AlexandruDbr/Excel-data-processing-project-python/README.md

 ````

-7. For each subdirectory append all files into a single file
+7. For each subdirectory append all files into a single file and rename each file as "merged+report year"
 8. From 2010 onwards, data has been scaled by 1M .
-To make the data liniar, multiply all the values from col C to BB by 1,000,000
+To make the data liniar across all tables, multiply all the values from col C to BB by 1,000,000
-9. Change sheet name to year of the report
+9. Change sheet name to  "year of the report"

 ````python